Hoddle Grid: History

 Each "block" was further subdivided into twenty allotments, each 1920 m^{2} (76 perches) in area.

-In 1835 John Batman and John Pascoe Fawkner organised rival groups of free settlers from Van Diemen's Land (now called Tasmania) to cross Bass Strait and illegally settle on the site of what would become Melbourne.
+In 1835 John Batman and John Pascoe Fawkner organised rival groups of free settlers from Van Diemen's Land (now Tasmania) to cross the Bass Strait and illegally settle on the site of what would become Melbourne.
 In response, the Imperial authority in London authorised William Lonsdale to lead a party to establish an official settlement the following year.
 As part of this Robert Russell was appointed as Surveyor and assigned Frederick Robert D'Arcy and William Wedge Darke as assistants.
 The grid of streets that is now central Melbourne was established by Robert Russell and his assistants while conducting the first survey of Melbourne in 1836, before Russell returned to Sydney in early 1837.

-This grid layout was later adopted by surveyor Robert Hoddle when he arrived in early 1837 with New South Wales Governor Bourke in order to continue survey of the area and regularise the fledgling unauthorised settlement.
-As Robert Hoddle was the colony's surveyor when his plan of Melbourne was officially published this led to the city design being dubbed the Hoddle Grid.
+This grid layout was later adopted by surveyor Robert Hoddle when he arrived in early 1837 with New South Wales Governor Richard Bourke in order to continue survey of the area and regularise the fledgling unauthorised settlement.
+Robert Hoddle was the colony's surveyor when his plan of Melbourne was officially published, which led to the city design being dubbed the Hoddle Grid.

-The unusual dimensions of the allotments and the incorporation of narrow 'little' streets were the result of compromise between Hoddle's desire to employ the regulations established in 1829 by previous NSW Governor Ralph Darling, requiring square blocks and wide streets, and Bourke's desire for rear access ways (now the 'little' streets).
+The unusual dimensions of the allotments and the incorporation of narrow 'little' streets were the result of a compromise between Hoddle's desire to employ the regulations established in 1829 by previous NSW Governor Ralph Darling, requiring square blocks and wide streets, and Bourke's desire for rear access ways (now the 'little' streets).

 The placement of the grid was determined firstly by the fact that the fledgling settlement was already established at that point on the Yarra River, next to a natural shipping basin, just below a rocky outcrop known as 'the falls', above which the water was usually fresh.
-It was placed to run roughly parallel to the course of the river, with its western half closest to the basin, and spanned the mostly gently undulating area between the small hills of Batman's Hill to the west, and Eastern Hill.
-Elizabeth Street, Melbourne in the centre of the grid coincided with the lowest point and roughly paralleled an existing gully.
+It was placed to run roughly parallel to the course of the river, with its western half closest to the basin, and spanned the mostly gently undulating area between Batman's Hill to the west and Eastern Hill.
+Elizabeth Street in the centre of the grid coincided with the lowest point and roughly paralleled an existing gully.